pholme/freexy/README.md

 This is the C code used in "The Free and Freer XY model" by Petter Holme and Yerali Gandica.
-It is an Excange Monte Carlo algorithm using the Metropolis updating.
+It is an Exchange Monte Carlo algorithm using the Metropolis updating.
 To compile it, first create a directory o for the object files, create directories for the output, and then compile it.

 `mkdir o`
 `mkdir out` for the free XY model